Guatemala Antigua Finca San Sebastian

 Cup characteristics: Clean, bright and complex.
 With lots of body and some perceived light smokiness the coffee has deep flavor and sweetness, common to the Bourbon variety.
 As with other high grown coffee, there is piquant acidity and Antigua's notable zesty character.

 $14.99 per pound

-We have been trying to acquire coffee from Finca San Sebastian in Guatemala Antigua for years but it has mainly gone to Japanese buyers.
+New crop arrived September 2018.
+We have been directly importing this coffee since 2014 prior to which it was nearly impossible to acquire in the US because all of the farm's output until then was purchased by Japan.
 Years ago we met Mario Falla who owned and ran the farm.
-We had and really enjoyed the coffee but, as stated, there just was not enough to entertain us as new buyers.
-We wound up developing a relationship with other members of the family and became multi year purchases of their neighboring La Tacita farm.
-This year, something of a flip flop occurred - the La Tacita was all sold abroad and while at a trade show, I ran into Estuardo Falla who said he had a relatively small amount available.
-We roasted and cupped it, then closed the deal.
+We had and really enjoyed the coffee but, as stated, there just was not enough to fill orders for new customers.
+We wound up first developing a relationship with other members of the Falla family and became multi year purchases of their neighboring La Tacita farm and then ultimately the San Sebastian property

 Antigua, Guatemala's former 16th century capital, was abandoned by the 18th century because of the frequency of volcanic eruptions and earthquakes.
 The Falla family bought property there in 1890 and has been farming since.
 Over the years, their sizeable overall holdings were divided among heirs with much of the land being used for coffee and other farming.